jiehuaou/demo-1to-many/README.md

 The most common & the most efficient approach is when the **@ManyToOne** side controls the association and the **@OneToMany** end is using the “**mappedBy**” option.

-# Set Is Better Than List in @ManyToMany, @OneToMany
+# Set Is Better Than List in unidirectional @ManyToMany, @OneToMany

 **collection is List**

-when remove a child branch1, Hibernate delete all branch then re-insert branch2 and branch3
+when remove a child branch1, Hibernate delete all branch then re-insert branch2 and branch3 in context
 ```java

 @Entity